Tyumen Oblast

-Tyumen Oblast (Тюме́нская о́бласть) is a federal subject (an oblast) of Russia.
+Tyumen Oblast (Note: Тюме́нская о́бласть) is a federal subject (an oblast) of Russia.
 It is located in Western Siberia, and is administratively part of the Ural Federal District.
-It is the third-largest federal subject by area, and has a population of 3,395,755 (2010).
+The oblast has administrative jurisdiction over two autonomous okrugs: the Khanty-Mansi and Yamalo-Nenets Autonomous Okrug.
+The oblast, including its autonomous okrugs, is the third-largest federal subject by area, and has a population of 3,395,755 (2010).

-Tyumen is the largest city and the administrative center of the oblast, and the first Russian city in Siberia.
+Tyumen is the largest city and the administrative center of the oblast, and the fourth-largest Russian city in Siberia.

 Tyumen Oblast is the largest producer of oil and natural gas in the country, and has experienced an oil boom since the early 2000s.
 The rapid growth of the fuel industry has made the oblast by far the richest federal subject of Russia, with an average GDP per capita several times the national average since 2006.

 Geography

 The territory covers 160,100 km^{2}.
 The Tyumen Oblast was founded on August 14, 1944.
-It includes two autonomous okrugs of the Khanty-Mansi Autonomous Okrug (which is the okrug that border the region) and Yamalo-Nenets Autonomous Okrug (Yamalia).
+It includes two autonomous okrugs of the Khanty-Mansi Autonomous Okrug (which is the okrug that borders the region) and Yamalo-Nenets Autonomous Okrug (Yamalia).
 The territory is located in the basin of the river.
 The biggest rivers are the Tura, Tobol, Pyshma, Iset, Tavda, Ishim, Agan, Irtysh, Tanama, and Noska.
 The hydro-geographical system is characterized with the prevalence of small rivers as well as the significant bogginess of their catchment areas and numerous lakes.
 It borders Khanty-Mansi Autonomous Okrug in the north, Omsk Oblast and Tomsk Oblast in the East, Kazakhstan (North Kazakhstan Region), Kurgan Oblast and Sverdlovsk Oblast in the west.